vanweric/Affapy/doc/source/index.rst

 Presentation
 ============
 *Affapy* is a Python library for multiprecision Affine Arithmetic.
+*Affapy* can be used to perform operations with affine forms and intervals.

 These documentation is a listing of all methods of the two classes: